yereverluvinunclebert/Diesel-Volume-Control-VB6/README.md

  My current VB6/RC6 PSD program being worked upon now, in progress, you can download as it is complete and operating - except for testing and changes for multi monitor systems.
  This is based upon the Yahoo widget of the same design.

+ This project is no longer maintained on github please find us now on gitlab https://gitlab.com/yereverluvinunclebert/Diesel-Volume-Control-VB6

  If you just want to install, there is a setup.exe that you download and run.
 If you want to compile this yourself, clone/download the lot.
 You will of course, need the VB6 IDE.